futurice/masifunde-fe/README.md

 Occasionally, you might experience that the site doesn't update properly after restarting the development server with a different `ENABLED_FEATURES` setting.
-In that case, try removing the `.next` cache folder.
+In that case, try removing the `node_modules/.cache` folder.

 [feature-flags]: https://martinfowler.com/articles/feature-toggles.html